quodlibet/quodlibet/quodlibet/docs/development/formats.rst

 it is an IRI, and not a URI, it should be stored in unescaped form.
 If an application needs a URI, it should follow the procedure in RFC 3987 section 3.1 to convert a valid IRI to a valid URI.
-As per the Vorbis comment specification, the tag must be a UTF-8 represention of the Unicode string.
+As per the Vorbis comment specification, the tag must be a UTF-8 representation of the Unicode string.

 This tag may occur any number of times in a file.